Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: variable.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.

+  - suppress: DeleteOperationResponses
+    from: credential.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: certificate.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: dscNodeConfiguration.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: hybridRunbookWorkerGroup.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: module.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: python2package.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: schedule.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: sourceControl.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.

+  - suppress: DeleteOperationResponses
+    from: variable.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DeleteOperationResponses
+    from: python2package.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.

 ```

 ---